 On March 29, 2007, our Board of Directors (the "Board") approved a stock repurchase program to acquire up to 1.0 million shares of our outstanding common stock.
-As of September 30, 2012, the Board approved extensions of the program to acquire up to 6.6 million shares.
+Subsequently, the Board has from time to time approved extensions of the program to acquire additional shares.
+Since the inception of the repurchase program, the Board has approved 6.6 million shares to be repurchased.

 The share repurchases will be made from time to time at our discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
 The Board may modify, suspend, extend or terminate the program at any time.
-We repurchased 0.1 million shares during the nine months ended September 30, 2012.
-Since the inception of the program in 2007 and as of September 30, 2012, we have repurchased a cumulative total of 5.8 million shares at an average price of \$10.95 per share.
+We repurchased less than 0.1 million shares during the three months ended March 31, 2013.
+Since the inception of the program in 2007 and as of March 31, 2013, we have repurchased a cumulative total of 5.9 million shares at an average price of \$10.93 per share.